 - Concentrate on providing quality service in key areas.
-For example, customers often complain that deliveries or maintenance people fail to arrive on time.
+For example, customers often complain that deliveries fail to arrive on time.

 Identify and address weaknesses that could affect customer service

-- Choose reliable suppliers who will not hold up your own production and deliveries.
+- Choose reliable suppliers.
 Build good relationships so they will help you out in a crisis.

-- Set up a production process that aims for no defects, rather than relying on inspection of the finished product.
+- Set up a production process that minimises defects, rather than relying on inspection of the finished product.

-- Establish systems and cross-checks to ensure that every order is correctly executed (the right amount of product delivered to the right address on the right date).
+- Establish systems and cross-checks to ensure that every order is correctly executed (the right product delivered to the right address on the right date).